-And in Verse 25 is the fifth of the great "I AM's.
-"Here He declares with all authority "I AM" "God" the one with no beginning and no end, have the "resurrection and the life,"
+This is the fifth of the great, "I AM's," as He declares with all authority, "I AM God," the One with no beginning and no end, the "Resurrection and the Life!"

 Verse 26-27: "and everyone who lives and believes in me shall never die.
 Do you believe this?
 She said to him, "Yes, Lord; I believe that you are the Christ, the Son of God, who is coming into the world."

-Jesus says "anyone who lives and believes in me shall never die", and doesn't the world want to know what this means" We know it to mean that when we ask Christ into our hearts/lives we are born again, and although our body eventually wears out and dies that we as children of God do not die, we simply go where He is and continue to live.
+When we ask Christ into our lives we are born again, and, although our body eventually wears out and dies, we, as Children of God, do not die, we simply go where He is and continue to live.

-Not only will we live forever, but when Jesus returns, at the second coming, we will receive our glorified bodies that will be capable of living forever.
+When Jesus returns at the second coming, we will receive glorified bodies that will live forever.

 Verse 28-29: "When she had said this, she went and called her sister Mary, saying in private, "The Teacher is here and is calling for you."
 29And when she heard it, she rose quickly and went to him."